-A recent survey estimated that 40% of schools offer no work experience preparation at all - and there is no requirement for this crucial skill-building to be a part of any national or international curriculum.
-At Halcyon, work experience is an important part of school life in Grade 10 - three to five days dedicated to exploring the different responsibilities and tasks involved in a career path of a student’s choice.
+A recent survey estimated that 40% of schools offer no work experience preparation at all.
+There is no requirement for this crucial skill-building activity to be part of any national or international curriculum.
+At Halcyon, work experience is an important part of school life in Grade 10.
+Every student enrolls in three to five days dedicated to exploring the different responsibilities and tasks involved in a career path of their choice.

 Work experience: essential for success at university and beyond

 As young people prepare to enter a global, digital economy, they need to be prepared to work with stakeholders across the world.
 While university preparation should also be a key part of school life (students need to develop the project-management and research skills that will allow them to flourish in an academic environment), workplaces have shared that they often find young people ill-equipped for employment because of a lack of experience.
 What’s more, this has also undoubtedly contributed to the lack of conviction and “enthusiasm” that 43% of business leaders highlight as a reason for finding it difficult to hire young people.

 Many national and global education systems do not prepare students to enter the world with an awareness of their power to impact the world.
 It is important to stress that work experience is not simply about preparing students for employment as an end in itself, but preparing them to make a difference: offering students a chance to find out how to act on their passions and contribute their skills and personal strengths to collaborative projects.

 Leela, Grade 10 (Year 11), pursued her work experience with IntoFilm, a charity supported by the British Film Institute which supports young people in learning more about the film industry.
 This experience helped Leela get an insight into the kind of skills she will need to master in order to successfully enter the workplace and play a significant role in a team.